Gowsalya7298/Bug/readme.txt

 ****Files overview*****
 app.py runs tic-tac-toe using the standard minimax algorithm a_b_prune.py runs the game using optimised Alpha-beta-prunning.
+/documents contain documents related to the project /heuristics/heuristic_a_b.py plays five in a row using heuristic based alpha beta prunning algorithm
 ****Installations Required*****
 Python 3.x, no other installations are required.